 After Class 12th Here Are The 7 Courses That You Can Pursue

-After class 12th, a PCB student can go for MBBS programme to become a doctor.
+After class 12th, a PCB student can go for the MBBS programme to become a doctor.
 It is 5.5 years of tenure degree, in which 4.5 years is of academic knowledge and 1 year is for practical training.
 During the academic session, the students of MBBS will study various subjects related to biology like anatomy, allied medicine, community medicine, paediatrics, microbiology and more.
-In MBBS the students are not only taught about how to diagnose and treat patients, but they also learn about the ethics to practice, different national-level health programmes, and how to make a perfect career in medicine.
+In MBBS, the students are not only taught about how to diagnose and treat patients, but they also learn about the ethics to practice, different national-level health programmes, and how to make a perfect career in medicine.

-If the student chooses to specialise in a particular domain, that they can opt for post-graduation, i.e. MD.
+If the student chooses to specialise in a particular domain, they can opt for post-graduation, i.e. MD.

 Top Colleges for MBBS Abroad: Affordable Fees, No Entrance, No Donation (Call Now)